-Avila’s research has won various awards and prizes, including the recent inclusion of his article, “Popular Culture in the Age of the White Flight: Film Noir Disneyland, and the Cold War (Sub)Urban Imaginary” published in the Journal of Urban History, within a new publication by the Organization of American Historians featuring the 10 best articles in American history written between the summers of 2005 and 2005.
-He has begun research for a book titled, “The Folklore of the Freeway: A Cultural History of Highway Construction.
+Eric Avila is a Professor and Core Faculty of Chicana/o Studies at UCLA.
+He has taught Chicana/o Studies and History at U.C.L.A. since 1997 and was promoted to associate professor in 2004.
+He is the author of Popular Culture in the Age of White Flight: Fear and Fantasy in Suburban Los Angeles, published by the University of California Press in 2004.
+His research has won various awards and prizes, including the recent inclusion of his article “Popular Culture in the Age of White Flight: Film Noir Disneyland, and the Cold War (Sub)Urban Imaginary,” published in the Journal of Urban History within a new publication by the Organization of American Historians featuring the ten best articles in American history written between the summers of 2004 and 2005.
+He recently completed a postdoctoral fellowship at Harvard University, in the Charles Warren Center for Studies in American History, where he began research for a second book project entitled The Folklore of the Freeway: A Cultural History of Highway Construction.